-Laureate Australia & New Zealand’s Justin Beilby, Torrens University Vice Chancellor, shares his advice on the steps you can take to achieve the career goals you have in mind.
+Justin Beilby, the Torrens University Vice-Chancellor, shares his advice on the steps you can take to achieve the career goals you have in mind.

-2) Set SMART goals: you might be hard working and ambitious, but to get the most out of your career, you need to be SMART – that is, set goals that are specific, measurable, attainable, realistic and time-based.
+You might be hardworking and ambitious, but to get the most out of your career, you need to be SMART – that is, set goals that are specific, measurable, attainable, realistic and time-based.
 “We all have career goals that we are working towards, but SMART goal setting is really valuable for self-improvement and motivation,” Justin says.
 “It can really help you hone in on exactly where it is you want to go and what you need to do to get there.”

 One way for you to get ahead in your career is to undertake postgraduate study.
 “Having an MBA qualification or similar on your CV is something that does stand out to employers and may help you to progress further in the interview process,” Justin says.
 “An MBA also gives you higher earning potential and will provide you with the necessary skills and knowledge to become a successful leader.”